ails-lab/CrowdHeritage_Documentation/docs/README.md

 # CrowdHeritage Introduction

 ## What is CrowdHeritage?
-CrowdHeritage is an online crowdsourcing platform for enriching the metadata of digitized cultural heritage material.
-The platform was developed under the Europeana Generic Services project [CrowdHeritage](https://pro.europeana.eu/project/crowd-heritage).
+CrowdHeritage is an open platform for organising online crowdsourcing campaigns that mobilise people to improve the quality of cultural heritage collections.
+This could be in relation to different aspects, from multilingual coverage and image analysis to semantic tagging and bias detection.
+Participants are invited to enrich digital collections, either by producing new information (e.g. adding geo-locations) or by evaluating and validating automatic outputs produced by digital tools (e.g. detected biased phrases).

+ The  platform was originally developed under the Europeana Generic Services project [CrowdHeritage](https://pro.europeana.eu/project/crowd-heritage) and has since been significantly extended and improved in the context of multiple projects in the domain of cultural heritage and beyond, e.g. [AI4Culture](https://www.ai4culture.eu/), [DE-BIAS](https://pro.europeana.eu/post/address-bias-in-your-cultural-heritage-collections-with-the-de-bias-project), [CitizenHeritage](https://www.citizenheritage.eu/), [EuropeanaTranslate] (https://pro.europeana.eu/post/building-on-state-of-the-art-machine-translation-services) and other.
+The platform has so far been used to organise more than 40 crowdsourcing campaigns with more than 980 unique contributors, generating around 112,000 annotations and evaluating more than 18,000.

 # Navigating CrowdHeritage Website